syncfusion-content/blazor-docs/blazor/file-manager/file-system-provider.md

 ```

-> **Note:** To learn more about the file actions that can be performed with ASP.NET MVC Amazon S3 Cloud File Provider, refer to this [link](https://github.com/SyncfusionExamples/ej2-amazon-s3-aspmvc-file-provider.git#key-features)
+> To learn more about the file actions that can be performed with ASP.NET MVC Amazon S3 Cloud File Provider, refer to this [link](https://github.com/SyncfusionExamples/ej2-amazon-s3-aspmvc-file-provider.git#key-features)

 ## File Transfer Protocol file system provider